For-profit higher education in the United States: Privatization, affordability, and access of services at state flagship universities

-Public colleges and universities have also increasingly relied on for-profit businesses for a number of products and services, including food service.
+Public colleges and universities have increasingly relied on for-profit businesses for a number of products and services, including food service.
 For example, Sodexo, Aramark, and Compass Group are three major for-profit food servicers.

-Affordability and access

 Today, most state flagship universities are not affordable for low- and moderate-income families as these schools cater more toward affluent students.
 According to the U.S. Department of education the cost of 4-year bachelor's degrees, has doubled in the last 30 years even when accounting for inflation.
 The increased cost of tuition for higher education leads to multiple detrimental effects both socially and economically within the U.S. including preventing access to college education, decreasing individual student health, and increasing the chances of a debt crisis.
 In 2013, the average cost of tuition was 3.5 times that of a median households annual income.

-Overall, higher education has been linked to many positive outcomes for an individual as well as society as a whole.
-Some of these effects include, a better economy and therefor a higher quality of life for all.
-According to research by Harvard professor Bridget Long, the best way to increase affordability of higher education is to use grants rather than loans, and give more need based scholarships over merit based.
+In 2023, the Chronicle of Higher Education found that 75 percent of the university officials they surveyed said private-public partnerships were increasing.